 ‘A three-storey detached house with three bedrooms could be worth around 20 per cent less than one with four bedrooms.’

 Some projects are slow burners, in that you won’t get your money back immediately but will be able to benefit from an uplift in price if you’re not planning a move for a number of years.
-As the heart of the home, a spacious, well-designed modern kitchen will have a positive effect on the selling price, so look into replacing dated units and extending to the side and back.
+As the heart of the home, a spacious, well-designed modern kitchen will have a positive effect on the selling price, so look into replacing dated units and extending your kitchen into the garden or, if you have one, the side return.

 What doesn't add value to your house?